vesoft-inc/nebula-docs/community/README.md

 - Generated from Active Contributors
 - Has more than 5 PRs merged to the master branch of the repository within a year
-- Self-recommended or Nominated by the Matainter of the repository or PMC and gained majority (1/2) votes from the Decision-Making Group (consists of Maintainers of the repository and the PMC)
+- Self-recommended or Nominated by a Maintainer of the repository or PMC
+- Gain majority (1/2) votes from the Decision-Making Group (consists of Maintainers of the repository and the PMC)
 - The appointment is for one year

 ### Active Contributor

 Active Contributors are continuously active contributors in the community.
-They can have issues and PRs assigned to them, participate in the development.
+They can have issues and PRs assigned to them, participate in development.
 See [Active Contributor List](active-contributor-list.md) for the list of Active Contributors.

 #### How to become an Active Contributor of a Repository

-- Contributes at least 5 PRs to a specific repository within one year will become an active contributor automatically
+- If you contribute at least 5 PRs to a specific repository within one year, you will become an active contributor automatically

 ### Contributor